mburolla/siu-java-spring-boot-da-1/readme.md

 # Java Spring Boot Data Access
 Helper project used to access a MySQL database.
-Assignments are [here](assignments.md).
+Latest assignments are on the dev branch [here](assignments.md).

 # Getting Started
 - Create new local directory